-1.2 The crime statistics for South Africa raise some interesting issues including concerning the murder rate, aka intentional homicide rate, and have relevance for the generally shared perception of South Africa as in a number of ways a violent society.
-They also provide an opportunity for thinking about whether the theoretical ideas of Norbert Elias concerning state legitimacy, ratios of power between established and outsider groups and the connections between personality structures and habitus on the one hand and figurations and state formation on the other, might be relevant to comprehending the changing murder rate within the fabric of South African society over time.
+1.2 The crime statistics for South Africa raise interesting issues including concerning the murder rate, aka intentional homicide rate, and have relevance for the generally shared perception of South Africa as in a number of ways a violent society.
+They also provide an opportunity for thinking about whether the theoretical ideas of Elias concerning state legitimacy, ratios of power between established and outsider groups and the connections between personality structures and habitus on the one hand and figurations and state formation on the other, might be relevant to comprehending the changing murder rate within the fabric of South African society over time.
 And relatedly, whether these ideas can provide a helpful means of thinking about its other changes over time is also considered.

 1.3 Not surprisingly, there is a good deal of academic work on crime and murder in South Africa.
 However, discussion here brackets this literature, to think about broad patterns specifically in relation to Elias’s ideas and their utility.
 There has been substantial South African discussions of these statistics and what follows gratefully acknowledges a number of helpful media overviews that have been drawn on below and can be accessed at the links below.
 They can be accessed on the Daily Maverick website.

 1.4 For some background and a thoughtful discussion of legitimacy issues with regards to the ANC and the South African state, in particular with regard to the amount of violence that occurred around the local elections in August 2016, see Electoral tremors are shaking South Africa’s ANC.
 How will it respond?

 1.5 The discussion that follows was originally written at the end of 2016 and draws on the published crime statistics that has just been published at that point.
 The most recent national crime statistics were published just before this essay was revised, with the data from this confirming the various trends commented on here.